SoulcodeAgency/bexio-chrome-extension/README.md

 Within the **bexio time tracking page**:

-Time clicking the extension icon will bring you to the bexio time tracking page
+Clicking the extension icon will bring you to the bexio time tracking page

 * On the time tracking page you can now save and re-use form data as templates
 * Once the filled form is saved as a template you can simply let further forms fill out automatically using the template buttons